fdiaz/SwiftInspector/CONTRIBUTING.md

 :+1: Thanks for taking the time to contribute to Swift Inspector! :+1:

-This document explains some of the guidelines around contributing to this project as well as how this project is structured, so you can jump start!
+This document explains some of the guidelines around contributing to this project as well as how this project is structured, so you can jump in!

 ## Alignment first

-We ask you that if you have an idea for a new feature you [open an issue](https://git.musta.ch/francisco-diaz/SwiftInspector/issues/new) to discuss or reach out to [#native-infra](https://airbnb.slack.com/app_redirect?channel=native-infra) to align first.
+We ask you that if you have an idea for a new feature you [open an issue](https://git.musta.ch/francisco-diaz/SwiftInspector/issues/new) to discuss or reach out to [francisco-diaz](https://git.musta.ch/francisco-diaz) to align first.

 ## Submitting your changes